ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 ## Considerations when you install HCX
 {: #hcx_considerations-install}

-Review the following considerations before attempting to install HCX.
+Review the following considerations before you attempt to install HCX.

 ### Requirements on the number of ESXi servers
 {: #hcx_considerations-esxi-servers}